hueyyeng/GOT/index_ot12.md

 - Android
 - iOS

-> As announced previously by the devs, the PS4 version will be discontinued soon.
+> As announced by the devs on August 6, 2025, the PS4 version will be discontinued soon.
 The PS4 version will be removed from PlayStation Store on September 10, 2025 and the end of service is scheduled for April 8, 2026.

 ### Price